 The fact that the picture was painted on copper with bright, intense colours indicates that it was a luxury object.
 Perhaps it was owned by somebody who gave charity to the poor, and these are portraits of abandoned children cared for by wealthier benefactors.

 A woman and five children are crammed into a small space.
-The main focus of the painting is on their individual facial expressions, which feel unconnected from one another.
+It is hard to tell where they are, or what their relationships to one another are; their individual facial expressions, which all feel unconnected, seem to be the main focus.
 The strange position of the woman behind a table suggests that the artist found it difficult to fit her into the composition.
 She could be kneeling or seated on a low stool, but there is no sign of her legs.
 The perspective is probably wrong and the tablecloth may have been added to hide this error.

 The glazed terracotta jug with its metal lid, the bowl and delicate-looking glass are painted with great attention to detail.
 The boy’s rough chair is similar to those in other Le Nain paintings.
 The room is plain and dark, and the bright colours of the clothes – olive, red, blue and beige – stand out against the background.
 The white tablecloth emphasises dignity, but the empty glass and bowl suggest poverty.